Papushkado/Advanced_Cloud_Computing_TP1/README.md

-This code can be ran using docker
+This code can be run using docker

 First, make sure you have docker installed on your machine.